 Content vs. Links

 Google has begun tuning its algorithms to focus more on the meaning behind each search query.
-The websites that best answer a query with quality, in-depth content will earn the higher spots on the SERPs.
+The websites that best answer a query with quality, in-depth content will earn higher spots on the SERPs.

-So how can you turn this to your advantage in 2019?
+So, how can you turn this to your advantage in 2019?

 Think “Intent over Keywords”